 Finding balance for busy school students

 As children grow up and their interests expand, in-line with increasing workloads at school, it can become difficult to find a balance between school and life.
-With conflicting priorities such as school assignments, sports practise, family time, study, and friendships, it is important to help your child find balance in their weekly schedule.
-To make sure your child is getting the most out of life and is not overwhelmed with a busy schedule, we have compiled 3 tips to help busy school students find balance.
+With conflicting priorities such as school assignments, sports practice, family time, study, and friendships, it is important to help your child find balance in their weekly schedule.
+To make sure your child is getting the most out of life and is not overwhelmed with a busy schedule, we have compiled three tips to help busy school students find balance.

 1. Prioritise a healthy lifestyle

 A healthy lifestyle is essential for busy people, and this includes children.
 Making sure your child is getting enough sleep is a great place to start.
 Early nights during the school week mean that your child will get enough sleep to start the next day revitalised.
 Prioritising a healthy diet full of fruit and vegetables is also important for children’s overall wellness and energy.
 In conjunction with healthy sleep and diet, making exercise a part of your child’s daily routine will help them feel their best.
 Having healthy energy levels is important for busy students, who balance school and family life with extracurriculars and other commitments.

 2. Plan time well